 StageSwords.com "a provider of stage and SCA/re-enactment weapons.
 Many are crafted by expert swordsman and hilt-smith John Davis, who has been a fight director for over 20 years.
 John is best known for playing Sir Nigel Hack in the swordfighting comedy show Hack and Slash at renaissance festivals around the country.
 He is also a long-standing member of the IOSP and teaches annually at the Paddy Crean workshop.
 We are also a dealer for Hanwei weapons, well-known for their durability.
 Although most of our weapons are for sale, we can also make arrangements for rentals for stage productions."
 Looks like a good resource for period arms costuming.
 [As of 9/16/15 Mr. Davis is "not available" according to his site.
 However, his web page continues to display his swords.]

 Motley Collection of Theatre and Costume Design, a site maintained by the University Library, University of Illinois at Urbana-Chamapaign.
 This excellent resource is housed in the Rare Book and Special Collections Library.
-Navagation of this site is awkward; you can't get there directly from here!
-Use the pull-down menu at the top left of the page and select Motley Collection.
+Navagation of this site is all but impossible.
+I suggest you contact the rare book collection directly.

 The following is a contribution from costumer Jami Borek, which I include here with links and Ms. Borek's commentary.